Estimate Time9 min

 Hiring a real estate attorney

 Hiring a real estate attorney helps protect you from costly lawsuits or other legal problems that can be triggered by mistakes made during the home selling process.
-Generally, a real estate agent organizes the deal, and an attorney reviews the paperwork to make sure your interests are protected along the way.8 This might especially be of interest if you’re selling your home on your own.
+Generally, a real estate agent organizes the deal.
+However, a real estate attorney reviews the paperwork to make sure your interests are protected along the way.3 This might especially be of interest if you’re selling your home on your own.

 What does a real estate attorney do?